sandeepsingh2406/Cloud-Simulator-using-Chord-DHT-Algorithm/README.md

-This repo contains the HW4 project i.e. **Cloud Simulator for Chord Algorithm** based on Akka Actors.
+This repo contains the HW4 project i.e. **Cloud Simulator using Chord DHT Algorithm** based on Akka Actors.

 Project Members are: Abhijay Patne , Kruti Sharma, Sandeep Singh

 -------------------------------------------------------------------------------------------------------
 **Highlights and features of the application:**
-Apart from the basic requirements of the Chord Simulator, we have also implemented:
+Apart from the basic requirements of the Cloud Simulator, we have also implemented:

 Node joining